 About BusConf28 Jan 2019

-For the past 2 years I’ve been organizing BusConf - an Open Space un-conference taking place in Germany on the first weekend of August.
+For the past several years I’ve been organizing BusConf - an Open Space un-conference taking place in Germany on the first weekend of August.
 This year will be the third time – Just today I announced that you can register your interest for attending (see link on the website).

 There are already plenty of (un-)conferences, hackathons or other kinds of events about Functional Programming.
 Why does the world need another one, why BusConf?